Referral to Thorpe Hall

-We will involve you and your family in developing a personalised care plan to help manage your symptoms and maintain your well-being during your stay with us.
+We will involve you and your family in developing a personalised care plan to help manage your symptoms, and to maintain your well-being during your stay with us.

-Our consultants lead a team of doctors to provide individualised, high quality, symptom control.
+Our consultants lead a team of doctors to provide individual, high quality, symptom control.

 A team of senior nurses, registered nurses and nursing assistants will provide the care and support you need 24 hours a day.

 Family Support team and Spiritual Care

 Our specially trained staff and volunteers offer emotional and practical support to you and your loved ones during your time with us, and afterwards too.
 Our Head of Spiritual Care works with local faith leaders to provide whatever support you need.